direct to content

 History

 SMS Mainz was launched as one of four Kolberg-class light cruisers on 23rd January 1909 at the AG Vulcan shipyard in Stettin.
-At the outbreak of World War I the vessel was assigned to patrols off the island of Heligoland.
+At the outbreak of World War I the vessel was assigned to patrols off the island of Heligoland in the II Scouting group (II.
+Aufklärungsgruppe).

-At the Battle of Heligoland Bight on 28 August 1914, the German patrol forces were attacked by superior British forces, scoring several damaging hits with gunfire and a torpedo that disabled Mainz and prompted her commander to abandon ship.
-89 crew members died in the battle, while 348 men were rescued by the British before the ship rolled over and sank (cf. photos below).
+At the Second Battle of Heligoland Bight on 28 August 1914, the German patrol forces were attacked by superior British forces, receiving several damaging hits with gunfire and a torpedo that disabled the Mainz and prompted her commander to abandon ship.
+89 crew members died in the battle, while 348 men were rescued by the British before the ship rolled over and sank.

 Description